-Provides an exploration of the development of elementary curriculum and assessment and the creation of learning environments that support diverse learners.
+Provides an exploration of the development of elementary curriculum and assessment and the creation of learning environments that support diverse learners in inclusive settings.
 Includes an examination of lesson planning and unit planning.
-Taken concurrently with EDUC 314 and EDUC 328.
-Prerequisite: EDUC 219.
+Taken concurrently with EDUC 314.

 EDUC 328 Foundations of Language and Literacy